Hug Wolf: Plot

 While attempting to destroy the Tree of Blight with Jake, Finn is accidentally hugged by a werewolf-like creature.
 Later that night, after he begins to show signs of a fever, as well as a new-found penchant for hugging, Jake urges Finn to get some sleep.
 Ominously, in the morning, while walking through the Candy Kingdom, several citizens reveal that Finn appeared before them during the night and aggressively hugged them.

 Finn and Jake journey to the library and read about the "Hug Wolf", a lycanthropic creature that transforms into a werewolf in the presence of a full moon and hugs its victims.
 The curse is spread from higher-level "Alpha" Hug Wolves, to lower-lever "Beta" creatures, of which Finn is now.
 That night, Jake and BMO try to restrain Finn, but he transforms, breaks free, and goes on a hugging spree in the Candy Kingdom.

 The next morning, the citizens of the kingdom imprison Finn in the dungeon.
 Jake, in turn, leads an angry mob in search of the Alpha Hug Wolf.
-By tempting Cinnamon Bun with a hug, Finn escapes after he transforms.
+By tempting Cinnamon Bun with a hug, Finn escapes after transforming.
 Meanwhile, the Alpha Hug Wolf corners Jake and his mob, but Finn shows up.
-Finn and the wolf start hugging each other, which seems to act as a cure for the condition.
+Finn and the wolf start hugging each other, which seems to act as a cure for the curse.
 Finn is returned to his former state, as is the wolf, who is revealed to be a beautiful woman.
-The episode ends with the woman turning into the Tree of Blight, scaring Jake.
+The episode ends with the woman turning into another Tree of Blight, scaring Jake.

 Production

 The music for the episode's climax made use of 8bit Nintendo Entertainment System synths that were mixed with distortion.

 "Hug Wolf" was written and storyboarded by Somvilay Xayaphone and Bert Youn, from a story developed by series creator Pendleton Ward, Patrick McHale, and Kent Osborne.
 The episode came together after Ward drew several werewolf-inspired creatures with a fondness for hugging.
 He felt that the resulting story would be humorous, and the episode came into being.
 In addition, Ward himself voiced the father of the gumdrop girl Finn almost attacks during one of his hugging sprees.
 All of the lines were improvised while Ward was in the recording booth.

 The music that accompanies the climactic showdown between Finn and the Alpha Hugwolf was composed by Casey James Basichis.
-The composer thought up several novel ways to convey Finn's transformation through music, including "burying 8bit NES synths in distortion, playing guitar with my girlfriend’s many fur coats, [and] screaming into pillows".
+The composer thought up several novel ways to convey Finn's transformation through music, including "burying 8bit NES synths in distortion, playing guitar with my girlfriend's many fur coats, [and] screaming into pillows".
 He eventually settled on using fur coats to produce a "warm, woolly" sound.
 The music's beat was crafted to sound like "unrelenting static electricity".